 Lastly, you can also opt to use all-purpose beach sandals for toddlers.
-The Teva Kids Sandal is great for days at the beach or hiking along creeks and riverbeds.
+Charley Sandals from Native is great for days at the beach or walking along creeks and riverbeds.

-- Toddler Sun Screen – The best sunscreen for toddlers will be a mineral-based sunblock that has no harsh additives like parabens or fragrances.
-While sunscreen sprays and sticks can seem convenient, the safest bet is to use a cream sunblock like Goddess Garden’s gentle sunscreen for babies.
-We like that it is mineral-based, is reef safe, and is only 3.4 ounces so it can easily be packed with carry on luggage.
+The best sunscreen for toddlers will be a mineral-based sunblock that has no harsh additives like parabens or fragrances.
+While sunscreen sprays and sticks can seem convenient, the safest bet is to use a cream sunblock like Blue Lizard sunscreen.

-- Sunhat – There are so many cute sun hats to choose from, but after trying everything from baseball hats to sun brim hats, we found the best sun hat for toddlers is one that has neck and side flaps to offer the most sun protection.
+There are so many cute sun hats to choose from, but after trying everything from baseball hats to sun brim hats, we found the best sun hat for toddlers is one that has neck and side flaps to offer the most sun protection.
 We love this hat from Brook + Bay for its cute patterns, UPF 50+ protection, quick-dry material, and its front strap.
 There’s also the Sunday Afternoon Kid’s Sun Hats that offers a little more durability.
 Great for toddlers who play around in the water and will get the hat wet.

-- Sunglasses – My boy would never wear sunglasses when he was a baby, but something shifted after he turned 1, and now he loves wearing his sunglasses when it’s sunny outside.
+My son would never wear sunglasses when he was a baby, but something shifted after he turned 1, and now he loves wearing his sunglasses when it’s sunny outside.
 We always opt for sunglasses like these from Cocosand that offer 100% UVA and UVB protection.
 They are built to be handled by toddlers (smashproof) and come with a strap, so fiddling fingers can’t pull it off.

 The great thing about the beach is its nature’s playground, so there’s no need to lug in a bunch of toys from home.
 All you need are a few tried and true classic beach toys for your toddler beach packing list.

-Sandbox Toys – Is there anything more classic than building sandcastles or digging through sand for hours on end at the beach?
+Is there anything more classic than building sandcastles or digging through sand for hours on end at the beach?
 A simple set of sandbox toys will keep your toddler delighted for hours.
-We like this sand toy set because it’s an 18 piece set that comes with a mesh bag making it easy to pack in and pack out.
+We like this sand toy set because it’s an 18-piece set that comes with a mesh bag making it easy to pack in and pack out.
 If you’re traveling and want to keep things to a minimum, you can purchase a collapsible beach toy set.
 The bucket folds down so you can easily pack it in your suitcase.

 Other simple beach toys for toddlers are:

-For water or liquids, we always use our hydro flask cup.
+For water or liquids, we always use our insulated Hydro Flask kid’s water bottle.
 Put ice in the flask before you leave, and it will stay ice-cold for up to 24 hours.
 We love that we don’t have to pack a cooler and that it doesn’t sweat.
 Check out colors and prices here.